Falcinspire/ScriptBlock/README.md

         ├── src
         |   ├─ github.com
         |       ├── falcinspire
         |            ├── predator
+        |                ├── LATEST
         |                   ├── test.sb
         |                   ├── helper.sb
         |                   ├── zombie.json
         ├── bin
             ├─ github.com
                 ├── falcinspire
                      ├── predator
+                         ├── LATEST
                             ├── (namespace)
                                 ├── functions
                                     ├── *.mcfunction
                             ├── (namespace)
                                 ├── functions
                                     ├── *.mcfunction

+There is also a module description file, module.yaml.
+This file contains basic information about the project, as well as a list of dependencies.
+See /examples for format.
+Right now the Name field is useless.

 ## What to do with the output

-The output of the ScriptBlock compiler is most of what is necessary for a data pack.
-Further instructions will be included later as the project matures.
+The output of the ScriptBlock compiler is the part of the data pack needed for functions.
+Merge this folder into the /data folder of a datapack for it to work.

 ## What it looks like